LSBDT/SkewC/README.md

 * 'geneBodyCoverage.pl' is a perl script to imitate process of RSeQC 'geneBody_coverage.py' (http://rseqc.sourceforge.net/#genebody-coverage-py).
 * 'geneBodyCoverage.pl' was written to reduce running time of geneBodyCoverage step by about 10 folds.
 * Although same algorithm is used, output from geneBodyCoverage.pl and geneBody_coverage.py differs a bit, but it's negligible.
-* 'geneBodyCoverage.pl' will create an index file under reference directory at the first iteration.
+* 'geneBodyCoverage.pl' will create an index file under a reference directory (default='reference') at the beginning of first iteration.
 From second iteration on, indexed reference file will be used to speed up calculation.
 Don't run geneBodyCoverage.pl in parallel (at the same time) when it's creating an index file.
 * Reference column of BAM file from 10XGenomics, chromosome are represented without "chr".
 For chr1 example, reference column of normal BAM file is written "chr1", but in 10XGenomics, it's written "1" only.
 * 'geneBodyCoverage.pl' will automatically detect the difference in reference column and create an index reference file with/without 'chr'.
+* Three files will be created under outdir (default='coverage')
+  * XXXXXXXXXX.geneBodyCoverage
+  * XXXXXXXXXX.geneBodyCoverage.txt -
+  * XXXXXXXXXX.log
 * If you want to run, original 'geneBody_coverage.py':
 ```
 python geneBody_coverage.py -r reference/hg38_Gencode_V28.norRNAtRNA.bed -i input/example.TTTGTCATCTAACGGT-1.bam  -o coverage > log.txt